alembic/alembic/README.txt

 files for building Boost and HDF5.
 Mostly, those packages' libraries just need a little encouragement to build static archives and with -fPIC.

-2) Create a build root directory.
-The Alembic build bootstrap script assumes an out-of-source build.
+2) The Alembic build bootstrap script assumes an out-of-source build.
 For purposes of illustration, this document assumes that your build root is located parallel to your source root, though that is not required.

-$ mkdir ~/ALEMBIC_BUILD

-3) Change to the build directory.
-This is so you can use `pwd` as part of the right-hand-side of a setenv command.

-$ cd ~/ALEMBIC_BUILD

-4) Run the Alembic bootstrap script.
-Again, assuming your CWD is still ~/ALEMBIC_BUILD, the following should work:
+3) Run the Alembic bootstrap script.
+The following should work:

-$ python ../ALEMBIC_SOURCE/build/bootstrap/alembic_bootstrap.py .
+$ python ~/ALEMBIC_SOURCE/build/bootstrap/alembic_bootstrap.py [build_dir]

 You can give it several options and flags; '-h' for a list of them.
 If you don't specify a complete set of options when you run it, it will prompt you